 Pandora will show a page similar to the one shown in the following screenshot:

-In the screenshot, we can distinguish two zones, the service with the same columns as in the previous view at the top.
-And the list of the elements that compose this service at the bottom.
+In the screenshot, two sections can be distinguished, the service with the same columns as in the previous view at the top.
+And the list of the elements that make up this service at the bottom.

 The list of elements appears in table format, where the rows correspond to each element and the columns represent:

 - Type: The icon which represents the type of an element.
-It's a Lego block for modules, some stacked Lego blocks for an agent and a Network Diagram Icon for the services.
+It is a Lego block for modules, some stacked Lego blocks for an agent and a Network Diagram Icon for the services.

 - Name: The text which contains the name of the module, agent or service.
-They're also linked to the proper section.
+They are also linked to the proper section.